Aasai: Casting

 The lead role of Jeevanantham was initially offered by Vasanth to actor Sivakumar's son Saravanan (later known as Suriya), to make his debut but he declined, citing a lack of interest in an acting career.
-He was replaced by Ajith Kumar, after Vasanth and co-producer S. Sriram saw him in a dhoti advertisement on Doordarshan.
+Ajith Kumar was instead cast after Vasanth and co-producer S. Sriram saw him in a dhoti advertisement on Doordarshan.
 Actor Suresh dubbed Ajith's voice.
 For the antagonist Major Madhavan, Vasanth considered Manoj K. Jayan as one of the actors but he felt the role needed someone else, he chose Prakash Raj after he was recommended by his mentor K. Balachander.
 Vasanth cast Suvaluxmi as Saraswathi / Yamuna after seeing her performance in the Bengali film Uttoran and he wanted "someone who had an innocent face and could make the audience believe the gullibility of the character".
 Vasanth based Yamuna's father (Poornam Viswanathan) on his own father who had a tendency to trust the wrong people.
 Film News Anandan filmed scenes which did not make the final cut.